apache/datasketches-website/docs/Architecture/KeyFeatures.md

 <a href="https://hive.apache.org/">Hive</a>,
 <a href="https://druid.io">Druid</a>,
 <a href="https://spark.apache.org">Spark</a>),
-and are heavily used within Yahoo.
+and are heavily used within Yahoo / Verizon-Media.
   * <b>Maven deployable</b> and registered with
 <a href="https://search.maven.org/#search|ga|1|DataSketches">The Central Repository</a>.
   * Comprehensive <b>unit tests</b> and testing tools are provided.